jmshearer/PROtractor/README.md

 1) Load the appropiate AI file in Illustrator (or use the appropiate PDF)
 2) Etch onto an acrylic sheet on a laser cutter/etcher *Note: Flipping horizontally is recommended such that the etched side is the side that touches the paper to reduce parallax.*

+## Why the PROtractor?
+ - Makes the relationship between degrees and radians obvious
+ - Makes the relationship between the unit circle and radians obvious
+ - Built-in "compass" makes it easy to draw circles (for fun, draw a circle and derive π using the compass, ruler, and a piece of string!)
+ - Compact, simple-to-use protractor, is easy to carry
+ - A Ticonderoga pencil in the hexagonal hole makes a great fidget toy

 ## Send some love (in the form of coffee)
 <a href="https://www.buymeacoffee.com/jmshearer" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>